jon-heard/obsidian-inline-scripts-library/cards.sfile.md

 	" card-pile.\n\n";
 ```
 __
-cards flip {pile id: name text, default: ""} {count: >0 OR "all", default: 1} {facing: up OR down, default: up} {pick: y OR n, default: n} - Flips {count} face-down cards to face-up in the {pile id} card-pile.
+cards flip {pile id: name text, default: table} {count: >0 OR "all", default: 1} {facing: up OR down, default: up} {pick: y OR n, default: n} - Flips {count} face-down cards to face-up in the {pile id} card-pile.
 If {facing} is "down", then flipping is from face-up to face-down.
 If {pick} is "y", then the user chooses which cards to flip.

 __